 Our Public Works Department works to provide safe driving conditions for residents while balancing costs of snow and ice control.
 Street plowing typically begins when two inches of snow have accumulated.
 Streets will have ice control applied to smaller events and slippery conditions.
 For more information on snow plowing see the full snow plow policy (PDF).

-No vehicle can be parked on the street after the accumulation of two or more inches of snow and continuing until after snow plowing has been completed.
+No vehicle can be parked on the street after the accumulation of two or more inches of snow; this is in effect until after snow plowing has been completed.

 The city plows the walks and trails to the best of its ability.
 Some trails are not plowed if icing occurs due to them being too steep to plow.

 Arden Hills is committed to assuming basic responsibility for control of snow and ice for streets under the jurisdiction of the City.
 Additionally, residents are responsible for removing snow from private sidewalks and driveways, clearing off mailboxes, fire hydrants, and refuse containers on their property.

 For winter-weather driving tips, watch the Minnesota Department of Transportation video below.